SleipnirGroup/Choreo/README.md

 ## To run in Electron

-- Have Node.js and npm installed.
+- Have Node.js, npm, and rust installed.
 - Navigate to the root directory of the project.
-- `npm install` and `npm run dev`
+- `npm install` and `npm run tauri dev`

+## To build an executable

+- Coming soon...

 ## Physical input parameters